Tax Law Intake and Planning Lab

 What this framework does

-Fiscal Geometry makes institutional stress visible before judgment, reform, or optimization.
+Fiscal Geometry makes institutional structure visible before conclusion.

 Admissibility and Computation